-Meningioma brain tumour.
-Magnetic resonance imaging (MRI) scan of the head of a 60 year old woman with a meningioma (light grey area).
-A meningioma is a slow-growing benign (non- cancerous) tumour of the meninges, the three protective membranes that surround the brain and spinal cord.
+Meningioma brain tumour, gross specimen.
+The front of the brain is at right.
+The tumour is at centre right at the optical chiasma, on the underside of the brain.
+A meningioma is a slow- growing benign (non-cancerous) tumour of the meninges, the 3 protective membranes that surround the brain and spinal cord.
 Its prevalence increases with age, and it is more common in women than men.
-As it grows it causes increased pressure within the skull, which can lead to headaches, nausea and visual disturbances.
-Other symptoms depend upon the tumour's location.
+As it grows it causes an increased pressure within the skull, which can lead to headaches, nausea and visual disturbances.
+Other symptoms depend upon the tumours location.
 Treatment is most often with surgical removal of the tumour, which leads to a complete cure.

 Model release not required.
 Property release not required.